 \section{Optimization and Generalization Challenges}

-However, PINN's advantages come at the cost of increased difficulty in optimizing PINN model parameters, with many early papers showing long training times and limited predictive performance on more complex problems~\cite{raissi2019physics,michoski2020solving,fuks2020limitations,ji2021stiff,krishnapriyan2021characterizing,markidis2021old}.
+However, PINN's advantages come at the cost of increased difficulty in optimizing PINN model parameters, with many early papers showing long training times and limited predictive performance on more complex problems~\cite{raissi2019physics, fuks2020limitations, ji2021stiff, krishnapriyan2021characterizing}.
+Unsuccessful PINN training (premature convergence) can lead to unacceptable (unphysical) simulation outcomes.
 Moreover, parameterized PINNs can still face issues with generalizability since the accuracy of interpolation-based predictions on a new problem is not guaranteed, and training a well-generalizable PINN model may not be an easy task.
-In this section, we shed light on some contributing factors to the optimization and generalization challenges---2 pre-dominant hurdles to the wide-spread adoption of PINNs in real-world applications today---and how they may originate from fundamental limitations in gradient-based approaches.
+In this section, we shed light on some contributing factors to the optimization and generalization challenges---two pre-dominant hurdles to the wide-spread adoption of PINNs in real-world applications today---and how they may originate from fundamental limitations in gradient-based approaches.